lisanhu/21-Fall-QuantumInfo/notes/091421/notes.md

 - ONLY apply when the system is informationally isolated.
 - if scramble again then the interference come back

-informationally isolated $\Rightarrow $ produces no record anywhere in the universe
+informationally isolated $\Rightarrow$ produces no record anywhere in the universe

 Weirdness of Quantum theory is bacause this probabilistic behavior is inherent/fundamental